chandachewe10/Traffic-optimisation-mobile-application/README.md

 ### 1. Expected Demand (e.g., 78/120)

-**Definition**: The predicted number of passengers expected on a route, displayed as a fraction where the numerator is the predicted demand and the denominator is the route's maximum capacity.
+**Definition**: The predicted number of passengers currently on a route at a snapshot moment, displayed as a fraction where the numerator is the predicted demand and the denominator is the route's maximum capacity.

+**Time Interval**: This metric represents a **snapshot** of passenger count at a specific moment in time, not a rate (e.g., not per hour or per 10 minutes).
+It answers: "How many passengers are currently on this route right now?"

-**Numerator (78)**: Predicted passenger demand for the route **Denominator (120)**: Maximum capacity of vehicles operating on the route (`averageCapacity`)
+**Numerator (78)**: Predicted number of passengers currently on all vehicles operating on this route at the current moment **Denominator (120)**: Maximum total capacity of all vehicles operating on the route (`averageCapacity`) - represents the combined capacity of all buses/vehicles on this route simultaneously

 **Calculation**:
 ```typescript